securityinmind365/Recon/README.md

 Amass https://github.com/OWASP/Amass <br>

 # Note <br>
-Make sure you can execute them directly from your terminal
+Make sure you can execute the above tools before running the recon script.

 # How to run the script <br>
 ./recon.sh [website target domain]  <br>